Cabbage Rolls Recipe (Sarma)

 • Water: The water should be hot before adding it to the other ingredients.

-1. Prep the Oven, Baking Dish, and Cabbage.
-To begin, set your oven to preheat to 350˚F. Next, get out a large baking dish (9×13) or a braiser, and grease it lightly.
+1. Prep.
+Preheat the oven to preheat to 350˚F. Next, get out a large baking dish (9×13) or a braiser, and grease it lightly.
 Set it aside.
 If using a head of fresh cabbage, heat a large pot of salted water over high heat.
 Once it comes to a boil, add the cabbage leaves, and cook them for about 4 minutes.
 Once they are pliable, drain them and set them aside.
 DO not cook for too long or they’ll just get mushy.
 This is why I LOVE using the pickled cabbage leaves – you don’t have to stress about cooking the leaves because they’re already pliable.

 2. Make the Filling Mixture.
 Next, heat up a generous amount of oil in a large skillet.
 Saute the onions for a couple of minutes, and then stir in the garlic and the parsley.
 Cook for about 30 seconds, to release the fragrance, and then add the tomatoes and seasonings.
 Cook this mixture for about 3 minutes, stirring frequently.
 Finally, add the uncooked rice to the filling mixture, and cook for one more minute.
 Take the filling mixture off the heat.